BeMoBIL/bemobil-pipeline/README_BIDS.md

 Some caution regarding dependencies

-1.FieldTrip     - currently data2bids and xdf2fieldtrip versions used here are not in the standard release (now they are here https://github.com/sjeung/fieldtrip/tree/motion2bids).
+-FieldTrip     - currently data2bids and xdf2fieldtrip versions used here are not in the standard release (now they are [here]( https://github.com/sjeung/fieldtrip/tree/motion2bids)).
-2.natsortorder  - a tool to aid in sorting files according to the natural order
+-natsortorder  - a tool to aid in sorting files according to the natural order

 As of now the components in BeMoBIL BIDS tool are as follows

-1.bemobil_xdf2bids.m
+-bemobil_xdf2bids.m
-  this is the main function that calls other configuration scripts below 2.bemobil_bidsconfig_general.m contains configurations that apply to all participants and all modalities 3.bemobil_bidsconfig_participant.m contains participant or file-specific configuration 4.bemobil_bidsconfig_motion.m contains motion specific configuration
+  this is the main function that calls other configuration scripts below -bemobil_bidsconfig_general.m contains configurations that apply to all participants and all modalities -bemobil_bidsconfig_participant.m contains participant or file-specific configuration -bemobil_bidsconfig_motion.m contains motion specific configuration
-5.bemobil_bidsconfig_eeg.m
+-bemobil_bidsconfig_eeg.m
   contains eeg specific configuration

 # How to use